 • A New Zealand citizen

-And satisfy certain conditions relating to your age and / or the qualification into which you intend to enroll.
+And satisfy certain conditions relating to your age and/or the qualification for which you intend to enroll.

 TIV provides student support services to its students and ensures